Evan Gattis: Early life

-Gattis was born in Dallas, Texas on August 18, 1986.
+Evan Gattis was born in Dallas, Texas, on August 18, 1986.
 He was raised in Farmers Branch, Texas, and began playing baseball at the age of six.
 His parents divorced when he was eight years old, and at the age of 15, he moved to Forney, Texas.
 Busy playing baseball, Gattis never processed his parents' divorce.

 Gattis played for the Dallas Tigers, one of the premier amateur teams in the Dallas–Fort Worth metroplex.
 Clayton Kershaw, Corey Kluber and Yovani Gallardo were some of his teammates.
 He played on traveling All-Star teams with Austin Jackson and in the Junior Olympic Games with Billy Butler, Homer Bailey, and Justin Upton.
 He attended high schools in the Dallas area, including R. L. Turner High School, Forney High School, and Bishop Lynch High School, in order to play for specific coaches.

 Projected as a potential draft pick in the first eight rounds of the 2004 Major League Baseball (MLB) Draft, Gattis instead intimated that he intended to attend college and play college baseball.
 While Rice University offered him a scholarship to play first base, he accepted an offer from Texas A&M University, who wanted him to play as their catcher.
 However, the divorce of his parents and anxiety derived from the fear of failing at college baseball led Gattis to abuse alcohol and marijuana.
 He went undrafted in the 2004 draft.

-Instead of going to college, Gattis' mother took him to a drug rehabilitation facility, where he had a 30-day inpatient stay.
+Instead of going to college, Gattis's mother took him to a drug rehabilitation facility, where he had a 30-day inpatient stay.
 He then went to Prescott, Arizona, where he had three months of outpatient therapy while living in a halfway house.